 The cancellation of the Underused Housing Tax (UHT) was proposed in the Canadian Federal Budget on November 4, 2025.
 The 2025 Budget proposes eliminating UHT from the 2025 calendar year onward.
 As a result, there will be no requirement to file UHT returns, and no UHT will be payable for 2025 or any subsequent years.
 However, all UHT requirements for the years 2022 to 2024 will still apply, including any associated penalties and interest.

-During the Question Period on November 5, 2025, there was no mention of cancelling the underused housing tax in the House of Commons proceedings.
+During the House of Commons debates on November 5, 2025, there was no mention of cancelling the underused housing tax in the House of Commons proceedings.
 The discussions in Question Period focused more on broader budget issues, government spending, tax policies, healthcare, and economic concerns.
 There was no specific reference to the cancellation of the underused housing tax.

 Sam Huang PREC